hellpig/collatz/README.md

 ## There are various computational tricks to speed things up

 64-bit integers, uint64\_t, aren't nearly large enough.
 128-bit integers are!
-Overflow very rarely occurs, but, since you'd have to check for overflow regardless, who cares?
+Overflow very rarely occurs when using 128-bit integers, but, since you'd have to check for overflow regardless, who cares?
 Just use Python 3 or the GMP library on numbers that overflow.
 There is no need for larger-than128-bit integers.

 When checking for overflow, use lookup tables for (~(\_\_uint128\_t)0) / 3^c instead of calculating these each time.